Derek Grier (politician)

-Derek Grier is an American politician serving as a Republican member of the Missouri House of Representatives, representing the state's 100th House district.
+Derek Grier is an American politician who served as a Republican member of the Missouri House of Representatives from the state's 100th House district.

 Career

 Grier graduated from Principia College with a B.A. in business administration, and works in the real estate industry.

 Grier is known for promoting professional licensing reform.
 He also advocated for improvement of rural healthcare in the wake of the COVID-19 pandemic.